 Under the Hood

 A 2.4-liter inline-five-cylinder that produces 168 horsepower powers the 2.4i.
 High-performance T5 editions hold a turbocharged 2.5-liter inline-five-cylinder that generates 218 hp at 5,000 rpm and 236 pounds-feet of torque.
-The 2.4i comes standard with a five-speed-manual transmission, while the T5 uses a six-speed manual.
-Both models can be equipped with a five-speed automatic that includes Geartronic operation for manually selected gear changes.
+The 2.4i comes standard with a five-speed manual transmission, while the T5 comes with a standard five-speed automatic that includes Geartronic operation for manually selected gear changes.
+All-wheel-drive T5s come with a six-speed manual transmission, but can be had with the Geartronic five-speed automatic.
+T5 models also gain a sport suspension with the addition of the Dynamic Trim Package.

-All-disc antilock brakes, side-impact airbags and side curtain-type airbags are standard.
-Dynamic Stability and Traction Control is optional.
+All-disc antilock brakes, side-impact airbags and side curtain airbags are standard.
+Electronic stability control with traction control is standard for 2007.

 Even when equipped with the automatic transmission, the S40 accelerates with some spirit, though the engine growls when pushed.
 Despite a taut suspension, ride comfort is generally satisfactory, but the sedan can hit some bumps rather hard.